Skip to content

 Neurotransmitter balance

 This is a tricky one to measure.
 Because what you really want to know is the levels that are in your brain.
 Some research suggests that measuring neurotransmitter levels in platelets may be a reliable way to gauge levels in the brain.
 At this time, this test is not available to Ontario ND’s.
 Urine and blood levels are highly variable depending on stress.
-Urine organic acids testing can provide some valuable insights as to neurotransmitter balance.
+Urine organic acids testing can provide valuable insights into neurotransmitter balance.

 Thyroid Testing